graphsignal/graphsignal-python/README.md

     # training batch, prediction, etc.
 ```

 #### Distributed workloads

-Graphsignal has a built-in support for distributed training and inference, e.g. multi-node and multi-gpu training.
+Graphsignal has a built-in support for distributed training and inference, e.g. multi-node and multi-GPU training.
 See [Distributed Workloads](https://graphsignal.com/docs/profiler/distributed-workloads/) section for more information.

 ### 4. Dashboards